Marah gilensis, Wild Cucumber

 Common Name: Wild Cucumber

-Also Called: Bigroot, Gila Manroot, Greene Gila Manroot, Manroot and Wild Cucumber
+Also Called: Bigroot, Gila Manroot, Greene Gila Manroot, Manroot, Wild Cucumber

 Family: Cucurbitaceae, Cucumber or Gourd Family

 Size: Up to 6 feet or more, uses woody plants to reach full height.